Sometimes called landscape timber, landscape lumber is a product used to fashion raised beds and retaining walls, edging, and steps.

 Anchoring Landscape Lumber (4×4) to the Ground

-Now you are ready to get started.
-What follows are the steps necessary to anchor landscape lumber into the ground using 4x4s.
+Now you are ready to get started with the steps necessary to anchor landscape lumber into the ground using 4x4s.

 Step 1- Placement